ellipt01/l1l2inv2/README.md

 # RUN

-After finishing installation correctly, a script calc.sh may be exists in \<root\>/bin .
+After finishing installation correctly, a script calc.sh should be exists in \<root\>/bin .
 To perform inversion, run this script.
 To see usage of this script, run